 Honestly?… I’m too lazy to carry that shit around.

-For what size of crowds do you usually perform?
+What size of crowds do you usually entertain?

 Depending on the particular event I’m working for, my audiences generally range anywhere from 50 to 500 people.
 And I’ve performed for live audiences as small as 8 people and as large as 1,500 people.
 But most crowds are typically between 75 and 150 people, which is the perfect size group for what I do.

-For what type of events do you usually perform?
+What type of events do you perform at?

-Some of the events, parties, and venues at which I can entertain include… Awards Nights, Banquet Events, Bars, Beer Gardens, Casinos, Christmas Parties, Class Reunions, Club Events, Coffee Shops, Colleges and Universities, Comedy Clubs, Comedy Nights, Company Parties, Conventions, Corporate Events, Country Clubs and Golf Courses, Customer Appreciation Events, Employee Appreciation Parties, Fairs and Festivals, Fraternity and Sorority Functions, Fund-Raiser Events, Graduation Parties, Halloween Parties, Holiday Parties, Hotel Events, House Parties, Lounges, New Year’s Eve Parties, Nightclubs, Office Parties, Private Parties, Public Events, Resorts, Taverns, Theaters, etc., etc., etc….
-Pretty much any place where adults are free to relax and have fun.
+Some of the events, parties, and venues at which I enjoy entertaining include… Banquet Events, Bars, Beer Gardens, Casinos, Christmas Parties, Colleges, Comedy Clubs, Comedy Nights, Company Events, Company Parties, Conventions, Corporate Events, Corporate Parties, Country Clubs, Festivals, Fraternal Organizations, Fundraisers, Golf Courses, Halloween Parties, Holiday Parties, Motorcycle/Biker Rallies, New Year’s Eve Parties, Nightclubs, Office Parties, Private Parties, Public Events, Pubs, Resorts, Taverns, Theaters, etc. Pretty much any place where adults are free to have fun.